BenjaminAdams/RedditJS/README.md

 ## Instructions

-You can add the script tag to any website, or you can use the [Wordpress Plugin](https://github.com/BenjaminAdams/wp-redditjs) to create widgets to embed on your website.
+You can add the script tag to any website, or you can use the [Reddit Embed Wordpress Plugin](https://github.com/BenjaminAdams/wp-redditjs) to create widgets to embed on your website.

 ##### Options